Adding any files from old NuGet packages projects into .NET Core SDK-based MSBuild projects

 bin/Debug) to run the project.

 For example, there's a file

-This package works correctly with "old" .NET SDK, because for old SDK, MSBuild
+The NuGet package in question works correctly with "old" .NET SDK, because in

-contentFiles, although, obviously, it's unlikely they will fix
+old SDK, too), although, obviously, it's unlikely they'll ever fix their C++/CLI

-their C++/CLI package to be compoatible with .NET Core SDK: it's not in fact
+package to be compatible with the .NET Core SDK: it isn't in fact compatible

 The following code should be included into the